Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/src/README.md

       base price associated to them [DONE]

     - Buy an amount of food (As long as it's afforded) - Food is bought in kilos and the price is defined as per kilo.
-[DONE]
+[DONE] - Implemented in 100 grams steps

     - Feed their animals (What kind of food is specified for each animal on an individual basis)